Cryptocurrencies-AI/vesting/README.md

-# Stake
+# Vesting

-Programs for staking and lockups.
+Programs CCAI token vesting.
 For a technical introduction, see the [docs](./docs).

 ## Note